Please choose the country where ROLDA

 Endurance is one of our best weapons against all the rescuing difficulties

 ROLDA works in 8 countries to raise awareness and support about the homeless animals plight.
 We currently work to provide relief, emergency medical aid and sheltering for Romanian stray population, estimated to 2,5 million.

-96% of the total expenses to direct animal care
+96% from total expenses go to direct animal care

-Over 96% of the total expenses goes to direct animal care.
+Over 96% of the total expenses go to direct animal care.
 When you give to ROLDA, you don’t pay directors salaries, but food, medicines and logistics to support animal rescue missions.

 20000 animals helped and counting